vijay-veeranki-moj/helloworld/README.md

 ```json
 {"status": "error", "error": ...}
 ```
-IMP NOTE:  Apply a ConfigMap that contains the main OPA policy and default response.
+IMP NOTE: This [opa-default-system-main.yaml](https://github.com/ministryofjustice/cloud-platform-infrastructure/blob/master/terraform/cloud-platform-components/resources/opa/opa-default-system-main.yaml) applies a ConfigMap that contains the main OPA policy and default response.
 This policy is used as an entry-point for policy evaluations and returns allowed:true if policies are not matched to inbound data.

-Please see the last part of admission-controller.yaml in https://www.openpolicyagent.org/docs/kubernetes-admission-control.html  which contains the main OPA policy

  ### How to write Policies